Stage 1 Fire Restrictions In Effect Beginning August 20, 2020

-Due to the extremely dry conditions and the additional dry weather that is projected for our area, the Board of County Commissioners signed Resolution 2020-R-014, authorizing Stage 1 Fire Restrictions beginning Monday, July 6.
-The restrictions apply to the unincorporated county area and do not include the municipalities within the County.
+Due to continued dry conditions in our area, the Board of County Commissioners signed Resolution 2020-R-021, reauthorizing Stage 1 Fire Restrictions beginning Thursday, August 20.
+The restrictions apply to the unincorporated areas of the County and do not include the municipalities within the County.

-The Stage 1 fire restrictions include the following:
+The Stage 1 fire restrictions include all open fires:

 Exceptions to the restrictions include gas barbeques, charcoal fires in enclosed firepans of permanent fireplace locations.
 Campfires in a pre-approved campground, State Park/KOA, or enclosed fire pits are permitted.
 As a reminder, fireworks on publicly managed lands are prohibited.